luke-brandt/landon-hotel-project/README.md

 03/21/2024 - B2

 - Modifies the front-end to display the price for a reservation in currency rates for U.S. dollars ($), Canadian dollars (C$), and euros (€) on different lines.

+03/21/2024 - B3

+- a.
+Writes a Java method to convert times between eastern time (ET), mountain time (MT), and coordinated universal time (UTC) zones.

+- b.
+Displays the times zones on the front-end.